umresearcher/pushshift_python/README.md

 # pushshift_python
-using pushshift api via python; writing requests to csv
+Using pushshift api via python; writing requests to csv

-For now you must figure out on own.
-If urgent contact me
+This Repo is work in progress.
+If bugs are found feel free to contact me: casonk@umich.edu

+Analytics features coming.
+Authorship overlap by community; cross community references; plotting metrics.